Skip to main content

 Introduction

-Buckle covers are often used when a child with disability or challenging behaviours habitually escapes their child restraint or seatbelt.
+Buckle covers are often used when a child or young person with disability or challenging behaviours habitually escapes their child restraint or seatbelt.
 But are they legal in Australia?

 The answer is complex.